OpenNMT/OpenNMT-py/README.md

 [![Gitter](https://badges.gitter.im/OpenNMT/OpenNMT-py.svg)](https://gitter.im/OpenNMT/OpenNMT-py?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Forum](https://img.shields.io/discourse/status?server=https%3A%2F%2Fforum.opennmt.net%2F)](https://forum.opennmt.net/)

 OpenNMT-py is the [PyTorch](https://github.com/pytorch/pytorch) version of the [OpenNMT](https://opennmt.net) project, an open-source (MIT) neural machine translation (and beyond!) framework.
-It is designed to be research friendly to try out new ideas in translation, language modeling, summary, morphology, and many other NLP tasks.
+It is designed to be research friendly to try out new ideas in translation, language modeling, summarization, and many other NLP tasks.
 Some companies have proven the code to be production ready.

 We love contributions!
 Please look at issues marked with the [contributions welcome](https://github.com/OpenNMT/OpenNMT-py/issues?q=is%3Aissue+is%3Aopen+label%3A%22contributions+welcome%22) tag.

 Before raising an issue, make sure you read the requirements and the [Full Documentation](https://opennmt.net/OpenNMT-py/) examples.

-Unless there is a bug, please use the [forum](https://forum.opennmt.net) or [Gitter](https://gitter.im/OpenNMT/OpenNMT-py) to ask questions.
+Unless there is a bug, please use the [Forum](https://forum.opennmt.net) or [Gitter](https://gitter.im/OpenNMT/OpenNMT-py) to ask questions.

 ----
-For beginners:
+## For beginners:

-There is a new step-by-step and explained tuto (Thanks to Yasmin Moslem) here:
+There is a new step-by-step and explained tuto (Thanks to Yasmin Moslem): [Tutorial](https://github.com/ymoslem/OpenNMT-Tutorial)

-Please try to read and/or follow before raising newbie issues [Tutorial](https://github.com/ymoslem/OpenNMT-Tutorial)
+Please try to read and/or follow before raising newbies issues.

-Otherwise you can just have a look at the Quickstart steps.
+Otherwise you can just have a look at the [Quickstart](https://opennmt.net/OpenNMT-py/quickstart.html) steps

 ----